rocketacademy/basics-sl-docs/day08-document-object-model/README.md

 };
 ```

-**Question 3:** Copy all of the code below this question into your starter code root script.js.
+**Question 3:** Copy all of the code below this question into your starter code home page script.js.
 What does this program do?

 **Answer 3:** The first line selects the white container in the starter code.